Thank you for your interest in Garnet Health Volunteer Services!

 Volunteer Services at Garnet Health

 Garnet Health’s volunteer program is an integral part of the hospital’s operations.
 For over 20 years, volunteers have provided invaluable assistance to our patients, visitors, and staff.
-The Garnet Health Volunteer Corps, more than 250 strong, use their special talents to contribute to the well-being of our community all year long.
+The Garnet Health Volunteer Corps, more than 200 strong, use their special talents to contribute to the well-being of our community all year long.
 We accept volunteers at specific times of the year, so please see below for any open applications.

 Garnet Health Medical Center offers a friendly environment and a broad range of volunteer opportunities in medical and support areas throughout the hospital and outpatient facilities.
 If you are not sure about how you may fit in, contact us and we can help you choose an opportunity based on your background, experience, and interests.
 We accept volunteers at specific times of the year, so please see below for any open applications.

-The process to become a volunteer at Garnet Health requires a number of steps before you are cleared to begin onboarding and volunteering.
-All applicants must provide an application, references, a background check (18 years old), complete a medical clearance and attend orientation.
+The process to become a volunteer at Garnet Health requires a number of steps before you are cleared to begin volunteering.
+All applicants must provide an application, references, a background check (18 years old), complete a medical clearance, and attend orientation.